abdelbif/AutoCAD-API-s-with-.NET/README.md

 - Learn how to extract Blocks (with/without attributes) Object's Properties and store/retrieve into/from SQL Server Database

-# After yiu are done you will have a strong knowledge working with AutoCAD and SQL Server Database by storing your data persistently that you can use for other Applications.
+ After you are done you will have a strong knowledge working with AutoCAD and SQL Server Database by storing your data persistently that you can use for other Applications.